Deeplocal/scrubber/README.md

     IV.
 Copy the code from your browser and enter it into your SSH session when requested— then wait (several minutes) for the download to complete— you'll hear a 20 second clip play when it's all been proccessed.

-13. Test the system by touching PIN5 and Ground wire!
+13. Test the system by touching PIN5 and Ground wire.
 You should hear 20 seconds of audio!

     #### Running on Boot